qualiaMachine/Intro_GCP_for_ML/episodes/08-Hyperparameter-tuning.md

 #### 2. Define hyperparameter search space
 This step defines which parameters Vertex AI will vary across trials and their allowed ranges.
 The number of total settings tested is determined later using `max_trial_count`.

+Vertex AI uses **Bayesian optimization** by default (internally listed as `"ALGORITHM_UNSPECIFIED"` in the API).
+That means if you don’t explicitly specify a search algorithm, Vertex AI automatically applies an adaptive Bayesian strategy to balance exploration (trying new areas of the parameter space) and exploitation (focusing near the best results so far).
+Each completed trial helps the tuner model how your objective metric (for example, `validation_accuracy`) changes across parameter values.
+Subsequent trials then sample new parameter combinations that are statistically more likely to improve performance, which usually yields better results than random or grid search—especially when `max_trial_count` is limited.

 Include early-stopping parameters so the tuner can learn good stopping behavior for your dataset:

 ```python